Brian3010/WildRoute/README.md

 - **User Accounts:** Create an account to unlock features like rating, reviewing, and managing your own activities.
 - **Rating and Reviewing:** Share your experiences and insights by providing ratings and reviews for activities.
 - **Activity Management:** Take control by creating, editing, and deleting your own activities.
-- **Location Details:** Get specific location information for each activity, ensuring you find adventures that suit your preferences.
+- **Location Details:** Get specific location information for each activity.

 ### Table of Contents